groovyxw/Embedded-System-Programming/Raspberry Pi/SetUpRaspberryPiFortheFirstTime.md

-5. Get the IP information of your Raspberry Pi Board Open a terminal and type "ifconfig"
+5. Get the IP information of your Raspberry Pi Board

+    Open a terminal and type "ifconfig"

     <img width="285" alt="Capture" src="https://user-images.githubusercontent.com/52802567/199297754-a56fbaee-6443-4337-bb8c-8b1e39f655fa.PNG">

     Now you have got the IP information.
     Note: If you want to connect Raspberry Pi Board with Ethernet cable, use eth0 ip address   information; otherwise, if you want to connect Raspberry Pi board in WIFI mode, use wlan0 ip address information.
+We will use wlan0 address in my practice.